 3. Add the light bulb and now look what I made: a concrete and copper industrial inspired lamp with only 30 mins work and a minimum of money.
 Ha.
 Those are my favourite tutorials!

-This was the first time that I worked with concrete and it was a bit daunting in the beginning but boy is it rewarding!
+For this DIY copper and concrete lamp, it was the first time that I worked with concrete and it was a bit daunting in the beginning but boy is it rewarding!
 I can promise you that this is not the last tutorial featuring concrete that you will see on this blog.
+I made some concrete letters here and a little stand with the foot of a broken wine glass here.
 Have you ever worked with this material?

 Now.
 Carry on!